Here are answers to frequently asked questions specifically about New Creation Preschool. Feel free to ask questions and I’ll be glad to answer them.

 •Develop language skills through stories, poems, talking, drawing and playing.

-•Express themselves through art and music
+•Express themselves through art, music and movement.

 What is the role of the teacher?